Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

     This will create a 'skeleton' of the project, with pre-defined folders and two files: `project_dir.mat`, that contains the absolute path of this project on the computer, and `defaults.mat`, that contains the project-specific default settings (described in Mirror Reconstruction Toolbox's `defaults.m`).
 The default settings are used when executing the toolbox's various scripts and functions to ensure smooth behavior within the project.

+   > From here on out, before executing any of the mirror reconstruction toolbox's scripts, move to the project's root directory from within MATLAB, otherwise the missing `defaults.mat` will throw errors.

-4. Gather the calibration images as described in this repo's `Calibration/README.md`.
+5. Gather the calibration images as described in this repo's `Calibration/README.md`.

-5. Begin the preliminary calibration preparation process from the project's root directory by running the following in the command window:
+6. Begin the preliminary calibration preparation by moving to the project's root directory and running (in command window):

     ```
     >> calib_import_media